-- accounts payable and accrued liabilities; - Caballo Blanco Acquisition Payable
+- accounts payable and accrued liabilities;

+- Caballo Blanco Acquisition Payable

+- Accendo Banco Term Loan Facility (Debenture)

 When an existing financial liability is replaced by another from the same lender on substantially different terms, or the terms of an existing liability are substantially modified, such an exchange or modification is treated as the derecognition of the original liability and the recognition of new liability.
 The difference in the respective carrying amounts is recognized in the statement of comprehensive income or loss.
-The modification accounting also requires that gain or loss to be recognized in the statement of profit or loss.
+The modification accounting also requires that gain or loss to be recognized in the statement of loss and comprehensive loss.